Hoorsana/Observer-2/README.md

 Note that `resources/examples/adder/arduino_details.yml` is created from `arduino_details.yml.in` by entering the USB serial numbers stored in the environment variables using the `freeze` script.

+#### Testing `simulink`

+You must set `PYLAB_MATLAB_PATH` equal to the directory of your MATLAB installation in order for pylab to find the `setup.py` of the MATLAB engine.
+If you don't set the variable, the MATLAB engine will not be installed to the virtual envrionment.

+You must also define the environment variable `MATLABPATH` to include `resources/tests/simulink`.

 #### Testing `live.plugin.saleae`